 Histamines then increase blood flow to the affected area of your body—causing inflammation.

-That inflammation eggs on your immune system even more—it wants to fix the problem, so it sends in additional chemicals to do the job.
+That inflammation eggs on your immune system even more—it wants to fix the problem, so it sends in additional cells to do the job.

 Symptoms of Histamine Release

 The release of histamine does more than just cause inflammation.
 It triggers a cascade of events, including muscle contractions and blood vessel dilation.
 You might also experience any of these symptoms: